DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 Picture

-There is 1 Million Dollars For Council To Allocate To Advance Community and Council Priorities.
+There was 1 Million Dollars For Council To Allocate To Advance Community and Council Priorities.

 Improvements To Park Amenities & Recreation